Updated September 16, 2023

 ALT +C from the keyboard is a hotkey to change the content to mesh.

-Step 10: By changing the text to mesh few duplicate vectors (vertices or points) will be created to delete them keep the screen on Edit mode and select the text and click W key from the options select Remove Doubles
+Step 10: By changing the text to mesh a few duplicate vectors (vertices or points), it will be created to delete them; keep the screen on Edit mode, select the text, and click the W key from the options select Remove Doubles.

 Edit Mode -> A select text – > W – > Remove Doubles.

-On top of the menu bar, we can see how many points have been removed through as blender message on the screen.
+On top of the menu bar, we can see how many points have been removed through a blender message on the screen.

 Step 11: It’s easy to add texture to the text Click on Lambert Symbol on the left pane.

-If we have any .png or .jpg texture file available for texture we can insert it to the object using + new option in the same area.
+If we have any .png or .jpg texture file available for texture, we can insert them to the object using a + new option in the same area.

-Here we have given aqua color toe the word lambert.
+Here we have given aqua color to the word lambert.

-Adding and positioning Camera and lighting also play a key role to show the view of the text made and its shadow details.
+Adding and positioning Camera and lighting also play a key role in showing the text’s view and its shadow details.